raunakthakur/Machine-Learning-And-NLP-Projects/Natural Language Processing (NLP) - Twitter sentiment Analysis/README.md

 ## Natural Language Processing (NLP) - Twitter sentiment Analysis

+### Objective-

+Natural Language Processing Project To perform sentiment analysis on large Dataset of 1.6 million Tweets on twitter.
+The idea of the Project is to perform Text - Data cleaning , Data mining , Word cloud creation and Data processing (Vectorization) using Spacy Library .
+Finally, to create a baseline model using Scikit Learn Library to choose amongst different ML Algorithm based on accuracy and Time complexity.

 ### Context
 This is the sentiment140 dataset.
 It contains 1,600,000 tweets extracted using the twitter api .
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment .